top of page

 Example 3: Experiences Over Things

-Now, I invest my energy in meaningful experiences—like a walk in the woods, a shared laugh, or helping someone else feel seen.
+Now I put my energy into meaningful experiences — like a walk in the woods, a shared laugh, or helping someone else feel seen.
+Those moments keep me centered, even on the days when Bipolar tries to throw me off course.”

 Pooh's Takeaway:

 Pooh’s eyes lit up.
 “Maybe I could take Piglet and Eeyore on a picnic instead of worrying about how many jars of honey I have.
-That would be an experience we’d all remember—even if there’s only one jar!”
+That would be an experience we’d all remember — even if there’s only one jar!”

 Pooh’s Plan for a One Bag Life

 Pooh’s ears twitched with excitement as he imagined how these ideas could help him and his friends.
-“So, less stuff, more connection, and lots of experiences,” he said, ticking them off on his fuzzy fingers.
+“So… less stuff, more connection, and lots of experiences,” he said, ticking them off on his fuzzy fingers.
 “I think I can do that.”

 “I know you can,” I said, pulling a book out of my bag.
-“Here’s a copy of the One Bag Life of a Mental Health Warrior.
+“Here’s a copy of One Bag Life of a Mental Health Warrior.
 Consider it an early gift.”

 Pooh clutched the book like it was the most precious honey jar he’d ever held.
 “Thank you, Bruce!
 I’m going to read this tonight and start living my One Bag Life!”

 Then he paused, thoughtful.
 “This could really help us feel less overwhelmed, couldn’t it?
-Sometimes I get so worried trying to keep track of everything—and I forget how nice it is to just sit with friends, or chase butterflies, or nap under a tree.”
+Sometimes I get so worried trying to keep track of everything — and I forget how nice it is to just sit with friends, or chase butterflies, or nap under a tree.”

 I nodded.
 “Exactly.
 That’s the magic.
 Less clutter means less anxiety.
 More connection means more joy.
 And meaningful experiences give us memories that build emotional strength.
-It’s not about giving things upit’s about gaining peace, purpose, and real happiness.”
+It’s not about giving things up — it’s about gaining peace, purpose, and real happiness.”

 Wrap Up